asadmin [asadmin-util-options] [subcommand [subcommand-options] [operands]]

 Command list-applications executed successfully.

-Example 2-2 Specifying an asadmin Utility Option With a Subcommand in Single Mode
+Utility Option With a Subcommand in

-This example specifies the --host asadmin utility option with the list-applications subcommand in single mode.
-In this example, the DAS is running on the host srvr1.example.com.
+subcommand in single mode.
+In this example, the DAS

-The example shows that the applications basic-ezcomp, scrumtoys, ejb31-war, and automatic-timer-ejb are deployed on the host srvr1.example.com.
+The example shows that the applications basic-ezcomp

 asadmin --host srvr1.example.com list-applications